cp-algorithms/cp-algorithms/src/string/expression_parsing.md

 Thus it is easy to flag whether the next operator can be unary or not.

 Additionally we need to execute a unary and a binary operator differently.
-And we need to chose the priority of a binary operator higher than all of the binary operations.
+And we need to chose the priority of a unary operator higher than all of the binary operators.

 In addition it should be noted, that some unary operators (e.g. unary plus and unary minus) are actually **right-associative**.